Researchers

 Gary E. Birch (Neil Squire Society, Department of Electrical Engineering, University of British Columbia)

-Laura Hurd Clarke (School of Human Kinetics, University of British Columbia)
+Laura Hurd Clarke (School of Kinesiology, University of British Columbia)

-Dr. Clarke is an Associate Professor in the School of Human Kinetics at the University of British Columbia and a Michael Smith Foundation for Health Research Career Investigator.
+Dr. Clarke is a Professor in the School of Kinesiology at the University of British Columbia.
 Dr. Hurd Clarke holds an undergraduate degree in sociology from Queen’s University (B.A.H., 1992), a Master’s of social work degree from Wilfrid Laurier University (1996), and a Ph.D. in sociology from McMaster University (2000).
-She also held a CIHR Postdoctoral fellowship (2000-2003) in the School of Social Work and Family Studies at the University of British Columbia.
-Dr. Hurd Clarke’s research examines how social norms concerning gender, health, and later life mediate individuals’ experiences of aging, health and illness.
-Currently, she is investigating the relationships between multiple chronic conditions, body image, and social engagement among men and women aged 75+ (research funded by SSHRC and CIHR).
+She held a Michael Smith Foundation for Health Research Career Investigator award (2005-2010) and a CIHR Postdoctoral fellowship (2000-2003).
+Dr. Hurd Clarke’s research examines how social norms concerning gender, health, and later life mediate individuals’ experiences of aging, disability, embodiment, health, and illness using a range of qualitative methods.
+Currently, she is investigating older men’s everyday experiences of aging, masculinity, and embodiment (research funded by a Social Sciences and Humanities Research Council of Canada Insight Grant (2012-2016).

 James J. Little (Department of Computer Science, University of British Columbia)